rutuja-shahale/E-Commerce-Data-Analysis-for-Sales-Strategy/README.md

 ✤ Exploratory Data Analysis:-

-• Loaded Data of each month and made data frame using pandas
+• Loaded Data of each month and made data frame using pandas.

 • Concatenated Dataset to make one Dataset for 2019 sales.

 • Treating Null Values and Junk Data.

-• Made a Filtered Dataset after preprocessing data
+• Made a Filtered Dataset after preprocessing data.

-• Analysis and answers to business problems. (visualizations using matplot and seaborn library)
+• Analysis and answers to business problems. (visualizations using matplot and seaborn library).

 ✤ Question of this Project:-